-Sophie Powell was born in 1980, and split her time growing up between London and a sheep farm in the Brecon Beacons in Wales.
+Sophie was born in 1980 and was raised in London and on a sheep farm in the Brecon Beacons in Wales.
 She graduated in Classics from Trinity College, Cambridge University, where she was a junior scholar, and has an MFA in Creative Writing (Fiction) from New York University, where she had a fellowship.

 She is the author of the novel The Mushroom Man (Putnam Penguin) which received glowing reviews, including one from the New York Times Book Review, and which has been translated into several languages.
-She has also published short stories and creative nonfiction.
-Most recently, she wrote the personal essay "Happily Ever After" for the anthology Behind The Bedroom Door forthcoming with Bantam in '08.
-Fellow contributors include Susan Cheever, Fay Weldon, Lauren Slater, and Hope Edelman.
-She is currently working on a new novel, Into the Lake, as well as a children’s book.
+She has also published short stories and journalism.
+One of her short stories, At The End Of The Line, was selected by Zadie Smith for The Mays Literary Anthology.

 Sophie Powell: Writer, Professor, and author of The Mushroom Man